MohsenHNSJ/FastReality/README.md

  3. Found a bug? tell me and I will try to fix it asap!
  4. Any other recommendations? you are welcome to say it, I'm all ears.

+# Debugging:
+The script logs the outputs of commands in the `/FastReality` folder.
+Check it out in case of error

 ### Peace